Slow Business Processing

 }

-, it will be processed by the separate port 8686, without affecting the request processing on port 8787.
+This way, when the client accesses domain.com/task/xxx, it will be processed by the separate 8686 port without affecting request processing on port 8787.

 Advantages

-Can directly return data to the client.
+Can return data directly to the client

 Install workerman/http-client